B-29 - Hero Or Devil?

 A big plane…

 Driving through Wichita on a trip to the Chicago area a few years later, we decided to visit Doc in his hangar.
 When you get up close, you realize just how big this airplane is.
-I'm always amazed that a 133,000 pound fully-loaded aircraft can get off the ground and fly, but it does.
+I'm always amazed that a 133,000 pound aircraft can get off the ground and fly, but it does.

 B-29 Doc pilot’s view